andreped/livermask/README.md

 A few final notes:
 1) Requirements.txt is outdated.
 I would use setup.py for installing the correct dependencies.
 Will update requirements.txt in the future.
-2) If you get SSLError during downloading the model, disable the VPN, e.g. cisco.
-For those on the sintef network, if the same problem occur, try changing network to Eduroam or similar.
+2) If you get SSLError during downloading the model, disable VPN, e.g. cisco.
+For those on the sintef network, try changing network to Eduroam or similar, as it might be a most-famous evry-issue...